eag1ex/pocket.js/readme.md

 - Well documented with debug logging
 - Good catch exceptions
-- In depth `Mocha` tests with good nyc/Instanbul coverage.
+- In depth `Mocha` tests with good nyc/Istanbul coverage.

 #### What is a Pocket
 - `Pocket > Probe`: Main/parent module managing each new payload and `Probe` until resolved, give tools access to user.

 #### What is a Probe
 - `Probe < Pocket`: Child module doesnt know about Pocket, status/state managed so when `complete`, Pocket intercepts it, and waits until all tasks `complete`.
-Can be used independantly if needed.
+Can be used independently if needed.

 #### Test / Mocha and coverage